David C. Campbell, M.D., M.Ed.

 Samantha Marquard, FNP-C, MPH

 Samantha joined iFM Community Medicine in 2009 as a Family Nurse Practitioner.
 She is board certified by the American Academy of Nurse Practitioners.
 Sam is originally from Arkansas, and obtained her bachelor’s degree and her master’s degree in the Science of Nursing from St. Louis University, as well as a Masters in Public Health.
-Samantha is now employed full-time as a faculty member of St. Louis University School of Nursing, and continues to practice with iFM Community Medicine in several ways.
+Samantha is now employed full-time as a faculty member of St. Louis University School of Nursing, is pursuing her doctoral degree, and continues to practice with iFM Community Medicine in several ways.
 Samantha splits her time for iFM between Youth in Need’s several city-based Head Start programs, and The Little Bit Foundation’s Healthy Kids Better Learners school program.
 Samantha is an active member of Sigma Theta Tau International Nursing Honor Society and American Academy of Nurse Practitioners.
-Outside of work, she is raising her 3 young children with her husband Mike.
+Outside of work, she is raising her 4 young children with her husband Mike.

 Kenya Shotwell, FNP-C